-Muktasana, or the `free pose` is regarded by some authorities as a variation of the Siddhasana
+posture practiced by many for attaining various health benefits.
+Muktasana is regarded by some authorities as a variation of the Siddhasana

 Meaning of Muktasana

 , and the pose may translate to either the pose of the liberated or a liberating pose.

 Yoga Texts and Muktasana

 mention the Muktasana (while omitting the Siddhasana), and the matching descriptions further indicate that the posture known as Muktasana was merely Siddhasana under a different name.
 The Gheranda Samhita describes the contemporary Muktasana.
 The description clearly indicates that the pose is derived from the Siddhasana.

-Practice of Muktasana
+Steps of Muktasana

 As in the Siddhasana, sit with legs fully stretched out.

-* First bend the left leg at the knee joint slowly and tactfully as in Siddhasana.
+Bend the left leg at the knee joint slowly and tactfully as in Siddhasana.

-* Then fold it in such a way that the left heel is placed directly over the genitals.
+Then fold it in such a way that the left heel is placed directly over the genitals.

-Now place the right heel exactly over the left one, as if both are one
+Now place the right heel exactly over the left one, as if both are one.

-Remember to press the heels uniformly towards the back and up against the hypogastric plexus which is supposed to control the reproductive organs.
+Remember to press the heels uniformly towards the back and up against the hypo-gastric plexus which is supposed to control the reproductive organs.

 Now keep the body firm and the neck straight.

 Then arrange the hands and fingers.

-Effects and precautions of Muktasana
+Benefits of Muktasana